qiuderek/HugoWowchemyPersonalSite/content/authors/admin/_index.md

     icon_pack: fab
     link: https://github.com/qiuderek
 ---
 Derek Qiu is a statistician with over 6 years of experience in the data science industry.
-His primary endeavors in recent years are focused on applying machine learning on large-scale data problems to reduce claims costs and increase operational efficiency for the company, and to improve the way auto-insurance is provided for the residents of British Columbia.
+His primary endeavors in recent years are focused on applying machine learning on large-scale data problems to improve the way auto-insurance is provided for the residents of British Columbia.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.